lucabelezal/TableViewPrefetch/README.md

 projects:

 * **Prefetch**
-  - Examples: Load All, Batch and Prefetch
+  - Examples: Load All, Batch and Prefetch(infinite scrolling)

 * **InfiniteScrolling**
   - Prefetching with infinite scrolling